Daisy-Dawn/to-do-application/README.md

+#To do Application which makes use of login authentication, BAAS Server - AppWrite for the backend and a dashboard where you can create, edit, delete and read your daily To do's.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.